bcgov/bcwebmaps-options/docs/web-mapping-frameworks/CWM.md

 * skillset of team (javascript developers/ relationship to IIT)
 * opensource drivers

-## Considered Options

-* refer to root of this repo -

-### Positive Consequences

 * part of NRM ISSS environment

-### Negative Consequences

 * skill set required for development and maintenance available internal to government (software developer skillsets) that may not be available to business project.

 # Additional Information

 ## Hosting / Development Requirements
-* Full development of coding/scripting web mapping applications- yes
-* A web mapping application that can be configured and deployed with internal resources- yes
-* A web mapping application that can be configured and deployed with Consulting/contractor services- yes
-* Simple customizations without the effort of a full development	No - Depends how you define simple.
-Lots of customization can be done by changes to a JSON configuration file, without writing any code.
+* Lots of customization can be done by changes to a JSON configuration file, without writing any code.
-* Complex custom tools, workflows and applications to provide powerful and feature-rich end-user experiences- yes  Workflows are the responsibility of the developer.
-* Customization of web mapping applications that can be embedded in other applications or web pages- yes
-* Is hosted with deployment via a web server (IIT managed deployment)- yes
+* Is hosted with deployment via a web server (IIT managed deployment)
 * Has zero or minimal licensing fees- yes
-* Supports the ability to secure the application or data within the application based on IDIR/BCeID user layer level security- yes both site and layer level
-* Provides high performance, fast and efficient response times- yes
-* Can handle a lot of users and high data volume- yes  Yes - The CWM library is running completely in the user’s browser, so it scales to any number of users.
+* The CWM library is running completely in the user’s browser, so it scales to any number of users.
 The map data it is showing is being generated on other machines, and those resources are being shared by all users.
 * Time to Market	Varies - Standard SDLC